REFUGEES, BORDERS, TERRITORY, AND STATE-MAKING

 Refugees in Turkey and the United States

 I'm interested in analyzing the feminist geopolitics of refugees and asylum-seekers and resettlement in this area of research.
 How are refugees represented in geopolitical discourses and policies?
 What role do refugee bodies and bodily acts play in these representations?
 How do the discourse about refugees contribute to the making of borders and territory?
 Part of this project is located in Turkey where non-European (mostly from Syria and Afghanistan) refugees and asylum seekers are represented as gendered and racialized Others.
-This area also includes a developing project about the resettlement of refugees from Afghanistan in the United States and the new policies that are being implemented to support them.

 Encountering Difference, Embodying Boundaries, and Unsettling Borders: Middle Eastern Refugees in the European Union